 We were taking frequent, short breaks today, and just before 3:30 p.m. was time for another.
 In addition to the usual group of tramily members, we were joined by a section hiker named Orange Crush.
 His name came from the large orange pack he carried.

-Though we had not been hiking the whole day and the trail wasn’t difficult, we decided to go a just couple more miles and then begin looking for a place to camp.
-We were going to have to stop early because beyond that, our trail guide didn’t show any tent sites for another nine miles.
+Though we had not been hiking the whole day and the trail wasn’t difficult, we decided to go only a couple more miles and then begin looking for a place to camp.
+We needed to stop early because beyond that, our trail guide didn’t show any tent sites for another nine miles.

 There were few live trees in this section.
 Most were charred black or ashen white remains of former trees.
 This area had been devastated by a fire in July 2013 called the Chariot Fire.